-Modbus uses a simple message structure, making it less difficult to deploy.
+Modbus messages are simple messaging structures, making it less difficult to deploy.
 It might require just a matter of days to implement, a big improvement over the months of work that might be required to learn and deploy other protocols.

 Modbus moves raw words and bits and has very few restrictions.

 However, the difficulty that you might run into with this kind of early adoption phase is that the standard is not fully mature or defined.
-As a result you will run into inconsisties and variations between different manufacturers.
+As a result, you will run into inconsistencies and variations between different manufacturers.
 You'll usually have to work with an expert or with extensive vendor documentation in order to get your configuration right the first time.

 The flexibility of the transport is both a blessing and a curse for Modbus enabled devices.